 The provincial Occupational Health and Safety Act provides some protection to an employee who:

 - is fired for refusing to do unsafe work;

 - is on a health and safety committee; or

 - for other matters covered by the Act.

-Q - Can I be fired because of my colour, sex or age?
+Q - Can I be fired because of my colour, sex or age or other discriminatory reason?

 Q - Does my employer have to give a reason for firing me?